WELCOME TO ICG

 • On 21 February, ICG will interview candidates for the 2010 ICG Summer Internships at the Hertie School of Governance in Berlin.

-• On 1 February, ICG's Managing Director, Dr. Daniel J. Guhr, and Simon Lange, an ICG Researcher, were featured on Andy Shaindlin's blog alumnifutures with a second installment of comments on the Bologna Process and Alumni Relations.
+• On 1 February, ICG's Managing Director, Dr. Daniel J. Guhr was featured on Andy Shaindlin's blog alumnifutures with a second installment of comments on the Bologna Process and Alumni Relations.

 ____________________________________________________________________________